tsinsf/NewCoding/README.md

         # Check if the guess is correct
         if guess == code_number:
             print("""\nGood job!
 You guessed the correct number.
 The door opens and you get a second key.
-Take it with you, don't loose it and keep on running...
+Take it with you, don't loose it and keep on running...""")
-            """)

             time.sleep(3)